juju/docs/src/en/caas.md

 Attribute 'juju-managed-units' is used to control whether Juju manages the lifecyle of the pods, or whether that is delegated to a deployment controller.
 In the latter case, Juju itself can be used to add or remove units as normal.
-But it's also possible to use the k8s scale command outside of Juju to add or remove pods directly in k8s and these changes will be reflected back into the Juju model as updates to units.
+It's also possible to use the k8s `scale` command (external to Juju) to add or remove pods directly in k8s and these changes will be reflected back into the Juju model as updates to units.